 Purpose and Goals Include:

-Promoting a collaborative global network of permanent working study groups with cross-cultural representation - essential to universal understanding and culturally appropriate applications - that cooperate on researching and addressing intergenerational trauma: the Global Network for the Study of Transgenerational Trauma.
+• Promoting a collaborative global network of permanent working study groups with cross-cultural representation – essential to universal understanding and culturally appropriate applications – that cooperate on researching and addressing communal and intergenerational trauma:

 Format and Character of the Conference:

 The 2 day conference is a highly interactive learning community.
 Prepared workshops and presentations are designed to impart knowledge and skill, share research, and stimulate in-depth dialogue and deliberation leading to increased understanding, practical applications, and next steps.

 Dialogue and deliberation are the essential engines of the conference.

 As such, a central driving feature of the program is conducting focused topical panels, roundtables, and dialogue groups to actively engage all participants in addressing and investigating the many dimensions, symptoms, and implications of Transgenerational Trauma, and contributing their expertise, perspectives, and personal experiences.